How to Help a Dog With Degenerative Myelopathy

 I would promptly and cheerfully strip soiled bedding and replace it right away without making a fuss about it.
 Then I'd spend a couple of minutes giving my dog some love, or we'd go on a mini-walkabout.
 I think it helped to be matter-of-fact about the soiling and not making a big deal about it; my dog never seemed distressed or embarassed, and was always happy to get some attention or a little exercise.

-Putting down lots of easily-washable blankets, towels, or dropcloths can help with cleaning too, especially if your dog has become either urine or fecal incontinent.
-I found that the large canvas drop cloth - like the type painters use - were invaluable.
+Putting down lots of easily-washable blankets, towels, or washable underpads can help with cleaning too, especially if your dog has become either urine or fecal incontinent.
 They're durable and washable.
-You can even get the type where one side is waterproof, great for if your dog is urine incontinent.
-I kept several of them on hand.
+I keep several of them on hand.
 I lined the floors with them wherever my dog's favourite spots were.
 When one needed to be cleaned, I just swapped out it with a fresh one.
+I found that the large canvas drop cloth - like the type painters use - were also invaluable for general messes.

 Water bowls should be kept close to the dog for easy access.
 This might mean you need several bowls throughout the house, in each of his favourite places.
 Elevating them may help and make sure they are resting on a non-slip surface so that they don't get knocked over.

 (The canvas drop cloths I mentioned earlier actually came in handy in a capacity I hadn't anticipated; my dog sometimes clumsily turned around after drinking and would jar the water dish, slopping water everywhere.
 The drop cloths caught all of it!)

 At feeding time, you might need to put the bowl on the floor (or use an elevated feeder) in front of your dog.
 Standing may be too difficult for him so he might decide to eat while lying down.